-Plans/procedures describe how all applicable organizations with an operational role respond to an incident at an NPP, including anticipated outcomes, how efforts will be accomplished, and by whom.
+Plans/procedures describe how all applicable organizations with an operational role respond to an incident at an NPP, including anticipated outcomes, how efforts are accomplished, and by whom.
 For OROs that have adopted NIMS, the concept of operations is consistent with the core set of doctrines, concepts, principles, terminology, and organizational processes of NIMS.
-The description of the ORO's role and response measures to be taken in an emergency should include how the organization fits into and contributes to the overall emergency response picture (e.g., how a local or tribal ORO's plans/procedures fit into the state's plans/procedures).
+The description of the ORO's role and response measures to be taken in an emergency include how the organization fits into and contributes to the overall emergency response picture (e.g., how a local or tribal ORO's plans/procedures fit into the state's plans/procedures).

-- FEMA Comprehensive Preparedness Guide 101, Developing and Maintaining Emergency Operations Plans, Version 2.0, November 2010. - National Incident Management System, Third Edition, October 2017. - National Response Framework, Third Edition, June 2016. - Nuclear/Radiological Incident Annex to the Response and Recovery Federal Interagency Operational Plans, October 2016.
+- FEMA Comprehensive Preparedness Guide 101, Developing and Maintaining Emergency Operations Plans, Version 3.0, September 2021. - National Incident Management System, Third Edition, October 2017. - National Response Framework, Fourth Edition, October 2019. - Nuclear/Radiological Incident Annex to the Response and Recovery Federal Interagency Operational Plan, May 2023.